Upload Your Exhibits. Get the Affirmation Back.

 Every Unfiled Motion Is Lost Settlement Leverage

 A threshold motion with a 10% chance of winning still drives settlements down the day it is filed.
-But when you are managing 200 cases, the borderline ones keep getting pushed to next week.
+But across 200 cases, the borderline ones keep getting pushed to next week.
 The motions that don't get filed are not weaker cases.
 They are just further down the pile.

 Every Case Gets a Motion